 “We do good work and provide great customer service.”

-I know most business owners believe they’re good at what they do.
-And I know people want good service.
-But these statements won’t convince anyone to buy from you.
+I know most business owners believe they are good at what they do.
+And, of course, people want good service.
+But these statements will not convince anyone to buy from you.
 That is because your competitors are saying these things too.

 People may appear to be listening as you explain why they should buy from you.
 But they aren’t.

-Instead, they’re sizing you up, trying to decide if you’re qualified to help them.
+Instead, they are sizing you up, trying to decide if you are qualified to help them.
 They are also comparing you to other buying choices to determine which is better.

-Your prospective customers want to know if you and your product or service is the best solution for them.
+Your prospective customers want to know if you offer the best solution for them.

 As they weigh their options, these questions are running through their minds: